modabas/ModEndpoints/docs/EndpointTypes_WebResultEndpoint.md

 >**Package**: `ModEndpoints`

-A WebResultEndpoint implementation, after handling request, maps the [business result](https://github.com/modabas/ModResults) of HandleAsync method to a Minimal API IResult depending on the business result type, state and failure type (if any).
-Mapping behaviour can be modified or replaced with a custom one.
+A WebResultEndpoint implementation is designed to map a [business result](https://github.com/modabas/ModResults) instance generated within business logic to a Minimal API IResult depending on the business result type, state and failure type (if any).
+Mapping uses an intermediary abstract class `WebResult`, which encapsulates business result and each implementation of `WebResult` has its own mapping logic within `ExecuteAsync` method.

+Use the `WebResults` static factory class to create instances of `WebResult` implementations within WebResultEndpoint handler methods.

 Request model (if any) defined for a WebResultEndpoint is bound with [AsParameters] attribute.
+Use one of the following `WebResultEndpoint` base classes depending on whether your endpoint has a request model and/or a response model:

 - **WebResultEndpoint&lt;TRequest, TResponse&gt;**: Has a request model, supports request validation and returns a response model as body of Minimal API IResult if successful.
 ``` csharp